NuclearAnalyticsLab/sena/README.md

 **S**hiny **E**ssentials for **N**uclearFF **A**pplications (**SENA**)

 SENA is an R package intended for use in Shiny applications.
-The package allows for functions to be used to rapidly generate Shiny applications by developing Shiny modules.
+The package allows for functions to be used to rapidly generate Shiny applications with development of Shiny modules.

 <!-- badges: start -->